sysadmin-tools/nginx-json-errors/README.md

 # Usage

-- Copy the content of the nginx-errors in a folder accessible by NGINX
+- Copy the nginx-errors folder in a place accessible by NGINX
-- Add the following config snippet in your server NGINX config (and update the path !!):
+- Adapt the below config snippet to your needs and copy it in the NGINX server directive.
 ```
     error_page 511 /nginx-errors/511.json;
     error_page 507 /nginx-errors/507.json;